Blog

 12 Sources For Discovering Church Uniqueness

 My pastor, Dr. Mike Glenn likes to say, “There is a reason Baskin Robbins has 31 different flavors.”
 His point is that God has purposefully designed each church distinctive and unique from any church that ever has or ever will exist.
 With that unique design comes a calling and a set of ministry assignments that are distinctive.
-Just as an individual...
+Just as an...
 Continue Reading

 Do You Have Plumb Lines for Your Church’s Decisions?